dodorare/crossbow/docs/src/tutorials/hello-world.md

 # cd project-name
 crossbundle run android
 # or (if your project uses macroquad)
-crossbundle run android --quad
+crossbundle run android
 # or
-crossbundle run apple
+crossbundle run ios
 ```

-If you want to build the application for android as native AAB - add `--aab` flag or add `--apk` to build native APK.
+If you want to build the application for android as native AAB - add `-s=native-aab` flag or add `-s=native-apk` to build native APK.

 When the application deploys on your device, you can attach a logger.